HenryObj/gptscrapper/README.md

-# GPT Scraper
+# scrapwithgpt

-In your virtual environment, do "pip install gptscraper".
+In your virtual environment, do "pip install scrapwithgpt".
 Then --- INSTRUCTIONS TO BE WRITTEN